ML-PXRD/Crystalyze/README.md

 ## Overview

-Crystalyze is a machine learning model that combines XRD representation learning with a conditional variational autoencoder (CDVAE) to generate crytal structures given an x-ray diffraction pattern.
+Crystalyze is a machine learning model that combines XRD representation learning with a crystal diffusion variational autoencoder (CDVAE) to generate crytal structures given an x-ray diffraction pattern.

 ## Installation